A Writer's Journey - An exercise in prose.

 Suddenly I remembered why I had stopped writing it.
 My main character has to flee but in doing so leaves all the interesting characters behind.
 I must have sensed that when I stopped writing.
 I was writing for Elle Décor in New York at the time so was busy with some feature articles, but I had also had to apply for teaching jobs as my savings wouldn’t last forever.
 Whatever it was, the novel got filed and then lost.

-So now it is October 2024.
-I have spent almost a year writing a book there is probably no market for and four months working on a book that runs out of steam in the middle.
+So now it is almost December 2024.
+I have spent almost a year writing a book there is probably no market for and six months working on a book that runs out of steam in the middle.

 Author of Mission Longshot and other stories - download or order the print version